NormanDunbar/SuperBASIC-Manual/sphinx/source/Keywords_.clean.rst

 :ref:`-def-dlr` and
 :ref:`-name-dlr` are similar.
-:ref:`codevec` returns the machine code base address of a Machine Code Procedure or Funtion.
+:ref:`codevec` returns the machine code base address of a Machine Code Procedure or Function.

 --------------